How Long Do Eyeshadow Palettes Last?

 How Long Should You Keep Eyeshadow?

-If you’re wondering when is the right time to retire your eyeshadow, we have some tips to help you figure it out.
+If you’re wondering when the right time is to retire your eyeshadow, we have some tips to help you determine the best time.

 If you have cream or water-based eyeshadow, it expires a lot quicker than powdered eyeshadow – in under a year.